Four men given custodial sentences for diverting meat not fit for human consumption back into the human food chain | Food Standards Agency

 Four men given custodial sentences for diverting meat not fit for human consumption back into the human food chain

-The defendants were convicted earlier this year following an investigation by Southwark Council and the Food Standard Agency’s National Food Crime Unit, with a judge at the Inner London Crown Court yesterday handing down custodial sentences.
+The defendants were convicted earlier this year following an investigation by Southwark Council and the Food Standard Agency’s National Food Crime Unit, with a judge at the Inner London Crown Court recently (28 August 2025) handing down custodial sentences.

 Anthony Fear, sole director of a business known as Fears Animal Products Ltd was sentenced to 42 months in prison for conspiracy to defraud by placing food not fit for human consumption on the market, and disqualified from acting as a company director for six years.